Understanding the Echolight REMS Fragility Score: A Simple Guide

 Here’s a simple breakdown of how it works:

-- Smart Analysis**: The device analyzes these returned signals using advanced technology.
+3. Smart Analysis: The device analyzes these returned signals using advanced technology to get a more complete, 3D assessment of bone hardness and architecture.

-- Creating the Fragility Score**: This analysis is then used to create a Fragility Score, which tells us how strong or weak the bone is.
+4. Creating the Fragility Score**: This analysis is then used to create a Fragility Score, which tells us how strong or weak the bones are in addition to a T-Score that looks at the “hardness” or mineral content of the bones.

 Understanding the Fragility Score